garrettwx/Multimat/README.md

 - create the cp2k .inp file (cp2k_inp_kit.py), a large part of function in Multimat, keep developing
 - cp2k post-treatment functions (cp2k_post_treatment.py), a large part of function in Multimat, keep developing
 - quantum espresso functions are now almost blank to be developed, or if others will come to promote the development, so in (dev) and the developer do not package
-- catalysis part (catkit.py), a large part of catalysis function, keep developing
+- surface pourbaix part, a large part of catalysis function, keep developing

 ####
 ### CP2K_inp_kit.py